ChigozieCO/terraform-beginner-bootcamp-2023/journal/week0.md

 ```
 ### Init

-To begin any terraform project, we need to initialize terrafrom in the folder by running the init command:
+To begin any terraform project, we need to initialize terraform in the folder by running the init command:

 ```sh
 terraform init